anttiluode/Anttis-Analysis-Tools/README.md

 # Antti's Analysis Tools

+EDIT: Added a cifar 10 latent space generator that does a npy (hidden vectors of the ai latent space) file and also a script that can compare
+EDF channel 1 data (back of the brain in my case) from sleep studies to the AI latent space (created with the AI latent space generator).

 Antti's Analysis Tools is a suite of Python scripts designed for **advanced signal analysis** of video streams and EEG (Electroencephalography) files.
 These tools provide filtering, FFT (Fast Fourier Transform), and visualization capabilities for time series signals.

 ---